Coloring problem of signed interval graphs: Miscellaneous

-In this section we present some minor results. \begin{prop} {\rm Let $(G,\sigma_0)$ be a signified graph.
-Then the problem of finding a minimum set $\sigma$ such that $(G,\sigma)$ and $(G,\sigma_0)$ are switching equivalent, is an NP-complete problem. } \end{prop} \begin{proof} {Let $(G,\sigma_0),(G,\sigma)$ be as desired.
-Suppose that the signified graph $(G,\sigma)$ is obtained from $(G,\sigma_0)$ by resigning at the vertices in $S\subseteq V(G)$.
-Resigning of the vertices in $S$ does not change the sign of the edges in the sub graphs $\langle S\rangle$ and $\langle \overline{S}\rangle$ of $G$.
-But it changes the sign of all the edges in the edge cut $[ S,\overline{S}]$.
-Hence we have to choose the subset $S$ in such a way that there exist maximum possible negative edges in the edge cut $[S,\overline{S}]$.
-Hence $[S,\overline{S}]$ should be a maximum edge cut in the graph $\Sigma^-$.
-Since the signature and hence the graph $\Sigma^-$ are arbitrary, the assertion follows by Theorem \ref{ecu}. } \end{proof}
+\begin{prop} The MS problem for signed graphs is NP-complete. \end{prop} \begin{proof} { The MS problem belongs to NP indeed.
+Let $(G,k)$ be an instance of the MEC problem.
+We reduce the problem to the instance $((G,E(G)),|E(G)|-k)$ of the MS problem.
+Consider the signed graph $(G,E(G))$ and let $(G,\sigma)$ be a switching equivalent signed graph of it where $\sigma$ is of size less than $|E(G)|-k$.
+Suppose that $(G,\sigma)$ is obtained from $(G,E(G))$ by resigning at the vertex set $S$.
+Resigning of the vertices in $S$ does not change the sign of edges in the subgraphs $\langle S\rangle$ and $\langle \overline{S}\rangle$ of $G$.
+But it changes the sign of all the edges in the edge cut $[S,\overline{S}]$.
+But $|\sigma|\leq |E(G)|-k$ if and only if $[S,\overline{S}]$ has size more than or equal to $k$.
+Thus the instance $(G,k)$ of the MEC problem is correct if and only if the instance $((G,E(G)),|E(G)|-k)$ of the MS problem is correct, hence the assertion follows by Fact \ref{fact-4}. } \end{proof}